MathBunny/arduino-robots/README.md

 ###Wiring by: Richard Dang, overseen by Horatiu Lazu

 ##Purpose:
-*Permit a robot to utilize one LDR and traverse through a maze *Quick algorithm
+* Permit a robot to utilize one LDR and traverse through a maze
+* Quick algorithm
-*Minimal turning radius
+* Minimal turning radius
-*Minimal materials and processing use
+* Minimal materials and processing use

 ##Known bugs:
-*If the robot is too long and the turning radius is too large, the robot may skip a line
+* If the robot is too long and the turning radius is too large, the robot may skip a line

+##YouTube demonstration:
+Click [here](https://www.youtube.com/watch?v=MwWELXI1nP4&feature=youtu.be) for the demonstration